The 10 Most Annoying Phrases in the English Language

 Instead: Just say “I,” or, wear a T-shirt that reads “DISCLAIMER: The views expressed by this doofus do not reflect the views of society at large.”

-"You Only Live Once" is mostly an excuse for doing something selfish, irresponsible, or dumb, but the act itself should be transgression enough.
-Don't punish your friends with this insufferable abbreviation on top of it.
+“You Only Live Once” is mostly an excuse for doing something selfish, irresponsible, or dumb, but the act itself should be transgression enough.
+Don’t punish your friends with this insufferable abbreviation on top of it.
+Find out more about the origins of these commonly used phrases.

 Instead: Before you speak or act a fool, remember: YODO, too.